Innoson Vehicle Manufacturing: Global Presence

 Innoson vehicles are being used in some West African countries like: Mali, Sierra Leone and Ghana.

 Brand Ambassador

-Mercy Eke, the first female winner of Big Brother Naija, is currently the brand ambassador for Innoson Vehicles.
+Mercy Eke, the first female winner of reality show Big Brother Naija, is currently the brand ambassador for Innoson Vehicles.

 Innoson New Logo

 A Nigerian Youth Osuolale Farouq was invited by the company CEO Innocent Chukwuma after he re-designed and shared an improved and attracting logo for Innoson Vehicle Manufacturing on Twitter.

 Future Plans

-On 1st October, 2020 the CEO Innocent Chukwuma Nwala while celebrating Nigeria at 60 spoke about the future of IVM.
+On 1 October 2020 the CEO Innocent Chukwuma Nwala while celebrating Nigeria at 60 spoke about the future of IVM.
 He said the country is all ready for the world of electric cars and IVM is ready and prepared for that change.